 Each and every individual has their own mental model; that is, the way in which we perceive the world around us and how our thought processes work.
 As Wikipedia explains, a mental model is “a representation of the surrounding world, the relationships between its various parts and a person’s intuitive perception about his or her own acts and their consequences.”
 Mental models are like our own unique algorithm, shaping the way we behave, the way we approach problem-solving, and how we go about completing certain tasks.

-If the metaphors and mental models of the developer and the end user differ, this can easily lead to errors or misinterpretations when operating user interfaces which were developed without focusing on the peculiarities of your target audience.
+If the metaphors and mental models of the developer and the end user differ (ie the design is not user-centered), this can easily lead to errors or misinterpretations when operating user interfaces which were developed without focusing on the peculiarities of your target audience.
 As a UX designer, empathy for your end user is key—and understanding the cultural influences on user experience is part of this.

 Now let’s have a closer look at the reasons behind these cross-cultural barriers.